r0fls/gostats/README.md

 - Quantile
 - Random

+Also there is a corresponding function named `FitDistrbution` for each distribution, as shows in the above example with the Bernoulli.
+That function uses the [MLE](https://en.wikipedia.org/wiki/Maximum_likelihood) for each distribution to choose the best estimation for the parameters and returns an initialized distribution with them.

 ###Contributing
 If you're interested in contributing, please submit a pull request, or raise an issue.

 #####TO-DO
 - add more distributions
-- make a `fit` method using the MLE for each distribution
 - should `random` return an array?
+- allow updating a fitted distribution with more data